liuyuxuan3060/FreeLighting/README.md

-# FreeLighting: A Next-generation Relighting Model with Background Replica
+# FreeLighting: A Next-generation Relighting Model with Background Replica from Any Perspective Angle

 **Work in Progress: this page may be continuously updated and the model is also continuously updated.**